What is the life insurance calculator?

 - The type of policy – prices differ between whole of life, level term and decreasing term life insurance

-^^51% of customers could achieve a premium of £14.99 per month for their life insurance for a 10 year term, up to £100k worth of cover and no critical illness cover.
-Based on Compare the Market data from March, 2022.
+51% of our customers were quoted less than £16.69 per month for their life insurance for a 10-year term, up to £100k worth of cover and no critical illness cover in September, 2022.

 To find out how much cover you need, you can start a calculation now...Calculate now